siddharthdivi/CS529/README.md

-# CS529 (offered Fall 2019 at Purdue University, West Lafayette)
+# CS529 Security Analytics (Fall 2019, Purdue University)

+**Instructor:** Z. Berkay Celik (zcelik@purdue.edu) **TA:** Siddharth Divi (sdivi@purdue.edu)

-This repository contains jupyter notebooks, for people to get acquainted with the basics of python, pandas, numpy, matplotlib, keras, and machine learning metrics, for the course CS529 : Security Analytics.
+This repository contains background on jupyter notebooks to introduce students pandas, numpy, matplotlib, keras, and machine learning evaluation metrics.

-This repository consists of 3 modules, each of which is outlined below :
+This repository consists of three modules, each of which is outlined below:

-**Module 1** : It deals with introduction to python with numpy, pandas and scikit-learn.
+**Module 1** introduces python with numpy, pandas and scikit-learn.

-**Module 2** : It deals with the evaluation of machine learning models, using scikit-learn.
+**Module 2** introduces evaluation of machine learning models using scikit-learn.

-**Module 3** : It introduces people to building machine learning models, using Keras.
+**Module 3** introduces building machine learning models using Keras.